Eat Right to Breathe Right!

 • Any fermented food should be avoided in the evening and night.
 Curd should be avoided in the night.
 In fact, rice and curd is a very bad combination for Asthma.

-• Cold drinks, ice cream or anything cold directly from the refrigerator should be also avoided, especially in winters.
+• Cold drinks, ice cream, or anything cold directly from the refrigerator should also be avoided, especially in winters.

 Best Practices for people suffering from respiratory ailments:

-• Asthma patients should have early dinner
+• Asthma patients should have an early dinner

 • Have a glass of hot water before going to bed